Python-SIP/sip/docs/command_line_tools.rst

 Command Line Tools
 ==================

-Note that, for the build tools, the command line options described in this section are the standard options.
-Any of these options could be removed, or new options added, by build system extensions including project-specific :file:`project.py` files.

-The build tools can also be invoked using the ``-m`` command line option of the Python interpreter.
+The tools can also be invoked using the ``-m`` command line option of the Python interpreter.
 For example, the following two command lines are equivalent::

     sip-build -h
     python -m sipbuild.tools.build -h

+Note that, for the build tools, the command line options described in this section are the standard options.
+Any of these options could be removed, or new options added, by build system extensions including project-specific :file:`project.py` files.

 :program:`sip-build`